Houston Fibroids Logo

 PCS usually causes women to experience pain deep in their pelvis or uterus; the pain is usually dull or aching rather than sharp or intense.
 PCS pain gets worse all day, especially if you exercise.

 While PCS pain is typically dull, changes in posture or heavy lifting can cause women to experience sharp pains in their abdominal area.
+(Lying down can help bring relief.)
 With PCS, sex and periods can also become more painful.

 Some women with PCS also have bladder symptoms that include a frequent need to pee, frequent nighttime trips to the bathroom and even incontinence.
 Many women will also develop vaginal or vulvar varicose veins.
 On diagnostic imaging, we'll also notice an increase in the volume of your pelvic veins.
 And for men and women, PCS can also cause or worsen conditions such as Irritable Bowel Syndrome (IBS), or lead to chronic fatigue and back pain.

 We typically diagnose PCS with an ultrasound scan.
-Then, your Houston interventional radiologists treat PCS easily, with Pelvic Vein Embolisation (PVE).
+Then, your Houston interventional radiologists can treat PCS with Pelvic Vein Embolization (PVE).
 (This is a procedure that's similar to Uterine Fibroid Embolization, or UFE.)
 Recently, the Society of Vascular Surgeons endorsed this treatment option for resolving PCS.

-We use a local anesthetic for this x-ray technique.
-Guided by ultrasound, we'll insert a catheter (thin tube) in your vein, pushing into the problematic pelvic vein.
+We use deep conscious sedation for this procedure.
+Then, guided by ultrasound, we insert a catheter (thin tube) to reach the problematic pelvic vein.
 Once there, we deposit embolizing material to permanently block off the vein or veins causing your PCS symptoms.
 After, blood can't build up in the area.
-Your vein will shrink and symptoms should resolve quickly.
+Your vein will shrink and symptoms should resolve in the weeks that follow.

-With proper care and a minimally invasive procedure, we can quickly treat and resolve PCS.
-Our highly trained vein specialists can easily spot your PCS symptoms and recommend a treatment plan.
-If you’re experiencing dull, aching pelvic pain, you should schedule a consultation right away.
-We can even meet remotely, with a Telemedicine appointment, if that's easier for your current schedule.
+With proper care and a minimally invasive procedure, we can resolve PCS.
+Our highly trained vascular specialists can detect PCS symptoms and recommend a treatment plan.
+If you’re experiencing dull, aching pelvic pain, you should request a consultation .
 Remember, you don’t have to live with chronic pelvis pain—you just need to receive the proper diagnosis and treatment plan!

 Sources: www.Cedars-Sinai.Org